larsklitzke/pymodconf/README.md

 The most interesting feature of `pymodconf` is the ability to group sections using user-defined `Tag`s.
 As you can see in line `[9]` a section with the tag definition `Module` is defined.

-Before `pymodconf` is able to group such sections, you'll have to register the tag ad `pymodconf` with:
+Before `pymodconf` is able to group such sections, you'll have to register the tag at `pymodconf` with:

 ```python
 import pymodconf as mc